joao-r-santos/Asthma/README.md

  - Determine what conditions correlate with pediatric asthma, as measured by the emergency department (ED) visits by children with a diagnosis of asthma
  - Set machine learning algorithms to predict the number of ED visits in the next few years

+The data and machine learning tools are in https://github.com/joao-r-santos/BreathingEasy.